clu-ling/logx-reader/docs/dev/faq.md

 ## What variables can I specify in the config file?

 The user can specify `RULES_PREFIX` and `PROCESSORS_SERVICE_URL`.
 The latter is the url of the proxied processor service.

+## What sbt command line options are there?

+sbt tasks